NordicSemiconductor/asset-tracker-cloud-docs/saga/_sources/docs/app/Includes.rst.txt

 Clone the project and install the dependencies
 **********************************************

-Clone the latest version of the `Cat Tracker Web Application <https://github.com/NordicSemiconductor/asset-tracker-cloud-app-js>`_ project and install the dependencies:
+Clone the latest version of the `Cat Tracker web application <https://github.com/NordicSemiconductor/asset-tracker-cloud-app-js>`_ project and install the dependencies:

 .. code-block:: bash